deej1717/cc/README.md

 #How the Backdoor Works

 The backdoor works by setting up a connection between the two virtual machines.
 The file on the week4 machine listens on the specified port for a specific connection from a specified IP address.
 We authenticate the attacker with a password embedded into the source code that is immediately sent as the first communication.
-The user is not prompted for a password, it is automatic and only the attacker`s source code on their machine has the password.
+The user is not prompted for a password, it is automatic and only the attacker's source code on their machine has the password.
 We chose this because it eliminates someones ability to guess the password.
-Once authenticated the attacker is able to send commands to the week4 machine`s shell and those commands will be executed then the output is relayed back to the attackers terminal.
+Once authenticated the attacker is able to send commands to the week4 machine's shell and those commands will be executed then the output is relayed back to the attackers terminal.

 #Addressing the Five Requirements